practical ways to help you look after your mental wellbeing.

 If one of your friends put you down the way you put yourself down, would you be friends with them?
 Learning positive self-talk is so important.
 Celebrate the small wins, that is how you build confidence.
 Positivity grows positivity.

-Do you know someone who would make a good mind yer mind ambassador?
+Would you like to be a mind yer mind ambassador, or do you know someone who would make a good ambassador?
 Then we would love to hear from you!
+Click here to nominate an ambassador

 mind yer mind live